openzipkin/zipkin/zipkin-storage/cassandra/README.md

 `zipkin.storage.cassandra.CassandraStorage.Builder` includes defaults that will operate against a local Cassandra installation.

+## Logging
+Queries are logged to the category "com.datastax.driver.core.QueryLogger" when debug or trace is enabled via SLF4J.
+Trace level includes bound values.

+See [Logging Query Latencies](http://docs.datastax.com/en/developer/java-driver/2.1/supplemental/manual/logging/#logging-query-latencies) for more details.

 ## Testing this component
 This module conditionally runs integration tests against a local Cassandra instance.